 In Poland, environmental protection laws require companies to manage and report hazardous substances, and there are regulations concerning water quality and chemical safety.
 If PFAS contamination were to become a more prominent issue, it is possible that legal actions could arise under existing environmental and public health frameworks.
-Additionally, researchers from the Gdańsk University of Technology are participating in the international project "Limit," which aims to develop innovative technologies to remove micropollutants from water and wastewater, including toxic and extremely resistant to decomposition of forever chemicals.
-Polish entrepreneurs and researchers are also encouraged to participate in the Partnership for the Assessment of Risks from Chemicals (PARC), 2022-2029 programme aiming to develop and implement research and innovative activities for the consolidation and strengthening of European capacity in the field of chemical risk assessment to protect human health and the environment.
+Additionally, researchers from the Gdansk University of Technology are participating in the international project "Limit," which aims to develop innovative technologies to remove micropollutants from water and wastewater, including toxic and extremely resistant to decomposition of forever chemicals.
+Polish entrepreneurs and researchers are also encouraged to participate in the Partnership for the Assessment of Risks from Chemicals, PARC) 2022-2029 programme aiming to develop and implement a research program and innovative activities for the consolidation and strengthening of European capacity in the field of chemical risk assessment to protect human health and the environment.

-- 5. Circularity a.
+5. Circularity - a.
 The law governing the waste hierarchy is addressed by the Environment international guide, in respect of ESG are any duties placed on producers, distributors or retailers of products to ensure levels of recycling and / or incorporate a proportionate amount of recycled materials in product construction? b.
-Are any duties placed on producers, distributors or retailers of products to handle the end-of-life of the products placed on the market? - a.
-The law governing the waste hierarchy is addressed by the Environment international guide, in respect of ESG are any duties placed on producers, distributors or retailers of products to ensure levels of recycling and / or incorporate a proportionate amount of recycled materials in product construction?
+Are any duties placed on producers, distributors or retailers of products to handle the end-of-life of the products placed on the market?

-The primary law governing waste management in Poland is the Waste Act of 14 December 2012, according to which waste management is structured in a hierarchical order prioritizing waste prevention first, then followed by preparation for reuse, recycling, and other forms of recovery, and ultimately disposal.
-There are also several regulations imposing obligation on entrepreneurs to ensure collection, recycling and recovery levels i.e. the Act on packaging and packaging waste; the Act on batteries and accumulators; the Act on end-of-life vehicles; the Act on waste electrical and electronic equipment.
+The primary law governing waste management in Poland is the Waste Act of 14 December 2012, according to which, waste management is structured in a hierarchical order prioritizing waste prevention first, then followed by preparation for reuse, recycling, and other forms of recovery, and ultimately disposal.
+There are also several regulations imposing on entrepreneurs obligation to ensure collection, recycling and recovery levels i.a. the Act on packaging and packaging waste; the Act on batteries and accumulators; the Act on end-of-life vehicles; the Act on waste electrical and electronic equipment.
 This obligation may be performed individually by entrepreneur or through recovery organisation.
-Failure to achieve the required collection / recovery / recycling levels results in the obligation to pay a fee for the missing mass of waste necessary to achieve the required level.
-Furthermore, on 1 October 2025, a deposit system (Pol. system kaucyjny) will be launched, aiming to increase the efficiency of separate waste collection and improve recycling rates.
+Failure to achieve the required collection/recovery/recycling levels results in the obligation to pay a fee for the missing mass of waste necessary to achieve the required level.
+Furthermore, on October 1 2025, a deposit system

+(system kaucyjny) will be launched, aiming to increase the efficiency of separate waste collection and improve recycling rates.

-Referring to ensuring the share of recyclates in product construction, following SUP Directive implemented in Poland, as of today this obligation applies solely to the entities marketing single-use plastic beverage bottles with PET as the main ingredient (25% from 2025, and 30% from 2030).
-However, this will soon apply to increasingly more entrepreneurs, following PPWR Regulation (for plastic packaging), EU Battery Regulation (for industrial batteries, electric vehicle batteries, LMT batteries and SLI batteries) and ESPR Regulation (regarding ecodesign requirements).
+Referring to ensuring the share of recyclates in product construction, following SUP Directive implemented in Poland, as of today this obligation applies solely to the entities marketing single-use plastic beverage bottles with PET as the main ingredient (25% from 2025 and 30% from 2030).
+However, this will soon apply to increasingly more entrepreneurs, following PPWR Regulation (for plastic packaging), EU Battery Regulation (for industrial batteries, electric vehicle batteries, LMT batteries and SLI batteries) and ESPR Regulation (re: ecodesign requirements).